comevussor/Apache-Hive-queries-on-IMDB-open-database/README.md

 For selling online, we would rather choose availability but for banking, we need consistency.

 HBase is a consistent (CP) type of DB.
 Cassandra is available (AP).

+## HBase
+### Design
+A table is defined with a set of column families.
+Columns are added at filling time on the fly.
+No need to fill empty fields with Null values.

+### HBase on HDFS
+Rows in a table are distributed in subsets called regions, stored in the worker nodes of the cluster.

+### HBase components
+HBase master : responsible for creating a table and communicating with slaves.
+Region servers : slaves.